-Gourevitch et al. examined pathologist variation in colorectal adenoma classification and reported substantial average variations in reported adenoma detection rates (ADR) between endoscopists (28.5%-42.4%), dependent purely on the reporting pathologist(50).
-Blumenthal et al. managed to predict colonoscopy non-attendance with an AUC of 0.70(51).
-Li et al. achieved 100% precision and recall while stratifying a sample of 300 Lynch syndrome mismatch repair status reports(52).
-Shi et al. achieved 94% precision and recall in identifying cancers in family histories.
-Paterson et al. achieved precision and recall of 0.861 and 0.885, respectively, for predicting colonoscopy indication(53).
-Hoogendoorn et al. achieved an AUC of 0.896 for predicting colorectal cancer at a population level by including information derived from NLP(36).
+[47].
+Li et al. achieved 100% precision and recall while stratifying a sample of 300 Lynch syndrome mismatch repair status reports [48].
+Shi et al. achieved 94% precision and recall in identifying cancers in family histories [49].
+Paterson et al. achieved precision and recall values of 0.861 and 0.885, respectively, for predicting colonoscopy indication [50].
+Hoogendoorn et al. achieved an AUC of 0.896 for predicting colorectal cancer at the population level by including information derived from NLP [36].

-A systematic review has already been performed regarding the automated detection of adenomas using NLP, finding a pooled precision of 99.7% for these studies(16).
+A systematic review has already been performed regarding the automated detection of adenomas using NLP, for which a pooled precision of 99.7% was found [16].
 However, the studies included in this review were rule-based and thus likely brittle.
-Table 4 summarises the key results of all colonoscopy result extraction studies focusing on polyp detection, where data was available.
+Table 5 summarises the key results of all colonoscopy result extraction studies focusing on polyp detection, where data were available.